-On 1 January 2024, the Group offered 26 of its employees the opportunity to participate in an employee share purchase plan.
+On 1 January 2025, the Group offered 26 of its employees the opportunity to participate in an employee share purchase plan.
 To participate in the plan, the employees are required to save an amount of 5 percent of their gross monthly salary, up to a maximum of EUR 300 per month, for a period of 36 months.
 Under the terms of the plan, at the end of the three-year period the employees are entitled to purchase shares using funds saved at a price 20 percent below the market price at grant date.
 Only employees who remain in service and save the required amount of their gross monthly salary for 36 consecutive months will become entitled to purchase the shares.
-Employees who cease their employment, do not save the required amount of their gross monthly salary in any month before the 36-month period expires, or elect not to exercise their options to purchase shares - e.g. because the share price is below the exercise price - will be refunded their saved amounts.
+Employees who cease their employment, do not save the required amount of their gross monthly salary in any month before the 36-month period expires, or elect not to exercise their options to purchase shares, will be refunded their saved amounts.
 The arrangement includes a dividends protection feature preventing any decline in the value of the option caused by the payment of a dividend.